Bobe-Wang/ENNOID-Dual-Gate-Driver/README.md

 # ENNOID - Dual Gate Driver

-The goal of this repository is to create an open source half-brige gate driver circuit design for IGBT or Mosfet power stage.
-The PCB is actually adapted for being pin compatible with modules such as the ones listed below:
+The goal of this repository is to create an open source half-brige gate driver for IGBT or Mosfet power stage.
+The driver is pin compatible with modules such as the ones listed below:

 - http://www.mitsubishielectric.com/semiconductors/content/product/powermod/powmod/igbtmod/tgatef/cm300du-12f_e.pdf
 - https://www.wolfspeed.com/cas120m12bm2